vidaud/seta/seta-doc/docs/setup/deployment.md

 * Good Internet speed.
 You will need to download at least 5GB (> 20GB for all data)

-The following setup and deployment is for ^^Production^^ environment.
+The following setup and deployment guidelines are  for ^^Production^^ environment.

 ## Prerequisites

-- It is neccesary to install [Git](https://git-scm.com/downloads).
+- It is necessary to install [Git](https://git-scm.com/downloads).

 - Install [Docker compose V2](https://docs.docker.com/compose/install/).     *For reference to install in Linux, Mac or Windows*